 Mr. Sanchez-Camus joined NMIC as a member of the legal staff in 2005.
 When he joined NMIC, he litigated housing matters at administrative, trial, and appellate courts.
 In 2015, Mr. Sanchez-Camus became the Acting Legal Co-Director, where he managed a team of ten attorneys, eleven paralegals, and five support staff doing housing, immigration, consumer debt, and public benefits advocacy.
 He was promoted to Director of Legal Services in 2016.
 Before joining NMIC, he worked at the Urban Justice Center’s Mental Health Project, where he co-started a Spanish speaking walk-in mental health legal clinic at the Puerto Rican Family Institute.
 He has also taught as an adjunct professor at the City University of New York since 2009.

-He obtained his law degree from Columbia Law School in 2002.
+He obtained his law degree from Columbia Law School.

 Director of Weatherization